 Many cancer cells have a carbohydrate structure on their surface known as the Thomsen-Friedenreich—or the CD176—antigen, which appears to play a pivotal role in the spread of tumors.

 clinical laboratory sciences, has discovered a mouse antibody

 that binds to this antigen, halting its activity and significantly

 She has started the company For-Robin to develop the antibody for use in humans.

-A team of researchers at UB and Roswell Park Cancer Institute has discovered that restoring levels of a microRNA underexpressed in certain types of cancer significantly suppresses tumor growth in animal models.
+A team of researchers at UB and Roswell Park Comprehensive Cancer Center has discovered that restoring levels of a microRNA underexpressed in certain types of cancer significantly suppresses tumor growth in animal models.

 Administering this microRNA or its precursors could have applications in preventing and treating cancer.